vsyakovlev77/Attoworld/README.md

 ## Structure
 The module has several submodules to keep it organized:
-- *file*: functions for reading/writing the various data formats used across the labs
+- *data*: classes and functions for handling the various data formats used across the labs
 - *numeric*: numerical tools
 - *personal*: a module where we can add our own functions that might not be of general interest, but are still good to have available to we can easily share work
 - *plot*: functions for plotting with a consistent style
-- *wave*: functions for processing waveforms
+- *wave*: functions for processing waveforms and pulses
 - *spectrum*: functions for processing spectra
 - *attoworld_rs*: A place to put Rust code with a Python interface for cases where it's particularly important that the program be fast and correct.